Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Prediction of a missing component: Methodology

-Numerically, the authors perform experiments on a toy example using financial data, where (multivariate) extreme value theory is generally recognized as providing suitable tail models.
+Numerical experiments on a toy financial dataset are presented in \citet{huet2023regression}, where (multivariate) extreme value theory is generally recognized as providing suitable tail models.
 To our best knowledge the practical performance of ROXANE on environmental data such as skew surge time series has never been investigated.
 In particular, no comparative study has yet been conducted between this model-agnostic method and parametric modelling approaches, such as the one proposed in the next section.